dhruv-chitkara27/Python-Tricks/README.md

 # Python-Tricks

-This repository contains some tricks in #PyThOn#
+This Repository contains some tricks in #PyThOn#

 Pull requests are welcome!!:)